-The M1.0 flare was observed in NOAA 0162 active region located at about N26 E21 on October 22, 2002.
+The M1.0 flare was observed in NOAA 0162 active region (AR) located about N26 E21 on October 22, 2002.
 This active region was a target during the coordinated SOHO and ground-based observational campaign in October 2002.
-The active region campaign included EUV spectral observations with the SOHO/ CDS Normal Incidence Spectrometer (NIS) (Harrison, 1995).
-During the passes through solar disk between 17 and 31 October, 2002 the active region (AR) NOAA 0162 consisted of a big leading spot located in positive magnetic field polarity and a cluster of following spots of negative magnetic field polarity (Fig. 1).
+The active region campaign included EUV spectral observations with the SOHO/CDS Normal Incidence Spectrometer (NIS) (Harrison, 1995).
+During the passage through solar disk between 17 and 31 October, 2002 the active region consisted of a big leading spot located in positive magnetic field polarity and a cluster of following spots of negative magnetic field polarity (Fig. 1).